Help Center

 Complex prints with intricate supports or detailed finishing should have higher time estimates.

-Include Material Costs
+Include Consumable Costs

-Don't Undervalue Your Work
+Don't Under-Value Your Work

 Related Articles